 What a terrible mother, to use my beloved son’s misfortune in this way!
 What a terrible person to examine the angry white and red welts and wish the light was better for taking photographs with my phone!
 What a terrible blogger to wish I had my pad and pen with me to take notes as my pre-schooler hopped around yelping, ‘It stings, Mummy!
 It stings!’

-By the time I answered ‘I know it does, Sweetheart’ in my most soothing voice and picked him up to cuddle me to him, uttering reassurances that it would stop hurting soon, I’m not proud to say that I was already planning this post.
+By the time I answered ‘I know it does, Sweetheart’ in my most soothing voice and picked him up to cuddle him to me, uttering reassurances that it would stop hurting soon, I’m not proud to say that I was already planning this post.

 If this was an isolated incident I could maybe have put it down to the fact that Monday is strictly a ‘no wine’ zone, but I’m afraid it’s not the first time I’ve used the misfortune of others to my own blogging advantage.